 School of Humanities & Behavioral Science

-The Writing major gives students opportunities to develop advanced writing skills in a range of creative and professional writing arenas.
+The writing major at Anderson University gives students opportunities to develop advanced writing skills in a range of creative and professional writing arenas.
 Students are encouraged to pursue an additional major or a strategic set of minors alongside this major, especially fields which include challenging writing tasks.
 It is hosted by the Department of English.

 Traditional undergraduate students that receive financial aid, like scholarships, grants, loans, and work-study employment.